Henry David Thoreau is a staple in American Literature curriculum. Add this Henry David Thoreau lesson to your class discussions!

 A few ideas:

 - Have students read the nonfiction article before reading Thoreau.
-Ask them to write what they think a major theme in his work will be.
+Ask them to write what they think a major theme in his work will be, making a nice anticipatory set for your Henry David Thoreau lesson.

 - Have students read the nonfiction article after reading Thoreau.
 Help them draw connections between the writing and the “tribute.”